Updated July 6, 2026

 Our Recommendation for Virginia

 For most Virginia drivers, the smartest starting point is a policy that balances liability, collision, comprehensive, uninsured motorist, and medical payments coverage against the real local risks.
-The state’s 9.9% uninsured driver rate and $22,700 average claim cost make underinsuring a vehicle a risky gamble, especially if you drive in high-traffic or storm-exposed areas.
+The state’s 9.9% uninsured driver rate and local claim severity make underinsuring a vehicle a risky gamble, especially if you drive in high-traffic or storm-exposed areas.
 If you park outdoors, commute through dense corridors, or live near the coast, comprehensive coverage in Virginia deserves serious attention.
 If your budget is tight, compare deductibles before cutting limits, because a lower premium is not helpful if the out-of-pocket exposure is too high after a crash.
 Use the competitive market to your advantage: get multiple quotes, verify exactly what each policy includes, and choose the plan that fits your vehicle, commute, and budget in Virginia.

 FAQ